kwest10000/demisto-demo/README.md

 # demisto-demo

-Use this docker to use a prebuilt container with this code installed\n docker pull k1west2/demisto-api
+Use this docker to use a prebuilt container with this code installed

+docker pull k1west2/demisto-api